Tierion/btc-bridge/README.md

 # btc-bridge

-A simple library for broadcasting Bitcoin transactions and querying chain state over RPC and/or 3rd party provider's APIs
+A simple library for broadcasting Bitcoin transactions and querying chain state over RPC and/or 3rd party provider APIs